So you’re coming to the end of your phone contract, and you’re tired of dragging around an ancient brick of a mobile. It’s time for a new one.

 The 'contracts' you can get on handsets from giffgaff are in fact loans, which work differently from regular phone contracts.
 To upgrade a phone you have a giffgaff loan on, contact the network to discuss paying it off.

 Finding a better deal

 Not sure you want to stick with the same network?
 Shopping around is a great idea.
-Take a look at our contract deals, or pick out a new mobile from our top phones of 2017 - and check out SIM-only deals.
+Take a look at our contract deals, or pick out a new mobile - and check out SIM-only deals.
 And don't forget to read our phone reviews for the complete lowdown on some of our favourite models.

 Also, don't forget that if you've switched to a new phone deal, or even go from contract to a SIM-only deal, you can sell your old handset to a recycler.
 That will go some way to recouping the cost of any initial outlay you may have to make.
 Check out our sister website SellMyMobile to find out more: